Time0o/BuenzliCoin/README.md

 ## Full `bnode` REST interface

-A running `bnode` instance can be fully controlled via a rest interface.
+A running `bnode` instance can be fully controlled via a REST interface.
 The following endpoints exist:

 | Endpoint                    | Method | Purpose                            |